Wilmington Park: History

 The Blue Rocks established a Class B attendance record in 1940 with 145,643 attending ballgames at Wilmington Park.
 The club topped that mark with 172,531 fans in 1944.
 The single game attendance record for the Blue Rocks was set in 1947 when 7,062 fans saw Curt Simmons’ Wilmington debut.
 Attendance in 1950 dropped to 38,678, and despite a slight improvement to 43,135 in 1951, attendance continued to decline in 1952, the last for the Blue Rocks at the ballpark.

 During World War II, in January 1943, Major League Baseball Commissioner Kenesaw Mountain Landis ordered most Major League clubs to hold spring training north of the Ohio and Potomac rivers to comply with government requests to help the war effort by eliminating nonessential travel.
 The Philadelphia Athletics held spring training at Wilmington Park in 1943 and the Philadelphia Phillies at the park in 1944 and 1945.

 In addition to World War II-spring training games at Wilmington Park, the Phillies played occasional exhibition games at the ballpark including games against the Blue Rocks.
 The Phillies and Athletics had long played pre-season exhibition games against each other in the Philadelphia City Series.
 The A's moved to Kansas City prior to the 1955 season but returned to the Philadelphia-area for a final match-up prior to 1955 Opening Day.
 They played the 1955 series at Wilmington where the A's beat the Phillies 9–6 on April 9, 1955, and 10–2 on April 10, 1955.

 5,907 fans watched the Brooklyn Dodgers and New York Yankees play a preseason exhibition game on April 10, 1941.

+On September 17, 1941, Lou Brooks, "the first Delawarean to make a mark in the upper weight classes," was originally scheduled for a ten round heavyweight bout against Buddy Knox at Wilmington Park, but instead fought Lee Savold.